yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 <div class="Desktop" markdown="1">
 > <comment-title></comment-title>
-> You will see that you can also make pull requests directly from Github Desktop.
+> You will see that you can also make pull requests directly from GitHub Desktop.
 That also works great!
 {: .comment}

 </div>